-The most notable characteristic of methadone is that it is highly effective in altering how both the brain and the nervous system respond to pain — it lessens the perception of pain signals without producing the tell-tale euphoric high that is associated with traditional opioids.
-Methadone also blocks the euphoric effect of other opioids that may be taken concurrently, which provides people struggling with opioid use disorder (OUD) a powerful deterrent against taking codeine, oxycodone or other opioids while on methadone.
+The most notable characteristic of methadone is that it is highly effective in altering how the brain and the nervous system respond to pain — it lessens the perception of pain signals without producing the tell-tale euphoric high associated with traditional opioids.
+Methadone also blocks the euphoric effect of other opioids that may be taken concurrently, which provides people struggling with opioid use disorder a powerful deterrent against taking codeine, oxycodone or other opioids while on methadone.

-Some people who use methadone report experiencing weight gain related to both water retention and increased caloric intake, while others complain of dry mouth, difficulty urinating and vision problems — all issues usually resolved by modifying the dose of methadone.
+Some people who use methadone report experiencing weight gain related to water retention and increased caloric intake, while others complain of dry mouth, difficulty urinating and vision problems — all issues usually resolved by modifying the dose of methadone.

 Methadone and Addiction Treatment

-Methadone has been widely used in addiction treatment programs since the 1960s following the establishment of the world’s first methadone maintenance treatment program in Vancouver, British Columbia, Canada, in 1959.
+Methadone has been widely used in addiction treatment programs since the 1960s following the establishment of the world’s first methadone maintenance treatment program in Vancouver, Canada, in 1959.
 During the 1960s, methadone was used to treat heroin addicts in New York.

 In the United States, methadone is often distributed under the brand names Dolophine (tablets) and Methadose (concentrated liquid).
-When dispensed at a methadone or MAT clinic, Methadone is often mixed with juice and consumed on-site — this ensures patient compliance with the prescription and prevents the resale of methadone on the street.
+When dispensed at a methadone or MAT clinic, methadone is often mixed with juice and consumed on-site.
+This ensures patient compliance with the prescription and prevents the resale of methadone on the street.

 The Stigma of Methadone Clinics